-- · Administratively withdraw the student. - · 50% refund of tuition and a prorated refund of room and board for students who cannot finish a semester due to a documented medical emergency.
+· Administratively withdraw the student.

+\cdot 50% refund of tuition and a prorated refund of room and board for students who cannot finish a semester due to a documented medical emergency.

-Bacone College Institutional Aid
+Bacone College Institutional Awards

-Applications for scholarships will be accepted until all scholarships are allocated.
+Applications for institutional awards will be accepted until all awards are allocated.

-All scholarships are applicable for full-time attendance only and may be reduced according to Bacone College Policy.
-Students who receive an athletic scholarship or any institutional funding over 50% must be a residential student.
+All institutional awards are applicable for full-time attendance only and may be reduced according to Bacone College Policy.
+Students who receive an athletic awards or any institutional funding over 50% must be a residential student.

-Each year many scholarships are awarded to deserving students based on merit and talent.
-If more than one scholarship is offered, the student will receive the highest award.
-Completion of the FAFSA is required for all Bacone College scholarships.
-Bacone College scholarships aid students in meeting their college tuition expenses and are not cash awards.
-Bacone College scholarships cannot exceed a student's total college expenses.
+Each year awards to deserving students are based on merit and talent.
+If more than one award is offered, the student will receive the highest award.
+Completion of FAFSA is required for all Bacone College awards.
+Bacone College institutional awards assist students in meeting their college tuition expenses and are not cash awards.
+Bacone College awards cannot exceed a student's total college expenses.

-The scholarships listed below can be applied towards a student's Tuition, Room, and Board as a main campus student enrolled full- time (minimum of 12 credit hours) in the fall and spring semesters and must meet all other criteria established by the administration of Bacone College.
-Failure to comply with any of the Bacone College scholarship criteria during the course of a semester will result in the modification or forfeiture of the scholarship, including possible prorating in the current semester.
+The athletic and academic institutional awards can be applied towards a student's Tuition, Room, and Board as a main campus student enrolled full- time (minimum of 12 credit hours) in the fall and spring semesters.
+Students must meet all other criteria established by the administration of Bacone College.
+Failure to comply with any of the Bacone College award criteria during the course of a semester or the award can be modified or forfeited, including possible prorating in the current semester.

-Bacone College Institutional scholarships, when added together with all other federal and state grants, or any other scholarships and grants, will not exceed the total cost of Tuition, Room, and Board.
-Bacone College scholarships do not cover fees or books.
+Bacone College Institutional awards, when added together with all other federal and state grants, or any other external scholarships and grants, will not exceed the total cost of Tuition, Room, and Board.
+Institutional awards do not cover fees or books.
 Federal Work Study, Tribal Awards, and Student Loans can be used to cover outstanding balances, fees and/or books.
-All institutional scholarships will be applied with one-half of the award for participation during the fall semester and one-half of the award for participating during the spring semester.
-If a student withdraws from a semester completely, or falls below full-time status, their Bacone College Scholarship will be prorated from the last day of full-time attendance.
+All institutional awards will be applied with one-half of the award for participation during the fall semester and one-half of the award for participation during the spring semester.
+If a student withdraws from a semester completely, or falls below full-time status, their Institutional Award will be prorated from the last day of full-time attendance.